On Level One Cuspidal Bianchi Modular Forms: Background

 is the invariant submodule under $\mu$.
-We easily check that the action of $\mu$ on~$E_{n}$ is trivial, and so is again of complex dimension 1.
-In the quotient space, we find $h_K$ cusps, so the claim follows. \end{proof}
+We easily check that the action of $\mu$ on~$E_{n}$ is trivial, and so is again of complex dimension one.
+This completes the proof with our assumption of the discriminant of $K$.